Anirban0011/Anirban0011/README.md

-I'm a science, art and sports enthusiast.
+I'm a science, arts and sports enthusiast.
 Well, that's all 😂😂😂

 <!---
 Anirban0011/Anirban0011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.